Supports the work of the Program Directors and implements plans and priorities for the undergraduate and graduate programs.

 Monitors course registration and addresses registration issues (both at the student level and at the course level).

-Coordinates basic academic advising to undergraduate students about course selection, academic program expectations, and navigating the overall curriculum.
+Coordinates basic academic advising to undergraduate and graduate students about course selection, academic program expectations, and navigating the overall curriculum.

 Maintains records of faculty membership in assigned academic program(s) and thematic education areas.

 Supports visiting instructor appointments in coordination with the Directors.

 Works with the Director of Corporate Engagement and the Director of Career Development to support PME career placement and alumni networking activities for students including career fairs, career development workshops, and alumni events.

 Supports efforts on new, competing renewal and annual progress reports for training grants.